This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 The trick of these insoles is to relieve the pressure from your foot since pressure is the primary factor that triggers the pain from arthritis (as well as diabetes and related foot conditions).

 Aside from that, the insoles are able to minimize friction or the abrasive rubbing of your foot against the insole, consequently preventing skin irritation.

 You can also expect the insoles to provide you with ample impact shock absorption and right cushioning.
 You might also want to look out for insoles designed to relieve pressure at the forefront.

-3. People with heel pain
+People with hell pain